Admission to the MA Heritage and Museum Studies.

-The course is open to students with Archaeological Heritage Management in a World Context as their first or second specialisation, and to RMA’s following the track Archaeological Heritage in a Globalising World.
+The course is open to students with Archaeological Heritage Management in a World Context as their first or second focus area, and to RMA’s following the track Archaeological Heritage in a Globalising World.

-MA students are expected to have followed the course Current Issues in Archaeological Heritage Management.
+MA students are expected to have followed the course Current Issues in Archaeological Heritage Management (or an equivalent alternative).

-Students who start in February should contact the lecturer before the start of the course
+If you start your MA programme in February, please contact the lecturer before the start of the course.

 In-depth understanding of various aspects of managing archaeological sites (protecting, interpreting and experiencing the heritage);

 In-depth understanding of the dilemmas of managing archaeological resources;